-The all new Foxtel Play has seen not just a reduction in the minimum asking price, but also in the range of packages on offer.
+The all new Foxtel Play has seen not just a reduction in the minimum asking price, but also a change in the range of packages on offer.

 There are now five starter packs to choose from, starting at $10 each but ramping up to $15 for the premium packs.
 You only need one of these packs to enjoy Foxtel Play, but you can stack them together.
-If you do decide to add in both the Drama and the Pop packs, Foxtel will bundle them for $25 instead of the regular $30 asking fee.
+If you do decide to add on both the Drama and the Pop packs, Foxtel will bundle them together for $25 instead of the regular $30 asking price.

 Plus, both the Drama and Pop packs include the Showcase Channel, which is Foxtel's home for HBO content.
 That means you'll be able to stream Game of Thrones, Westworld and more for as little as $15 a month.

 |Docos||$10||Discovery, National Geographic Channel, Discovery Turbo, Nat Geo People, CI, A&E, Discovery Science, Animal Planet, BBC Knowledge, History, Nat Geo Wild|

 |Lifestyle||$10||Lifestyle, Arena, Lifestyle Home, Lifestyle You, E!, Lifestyle Food, Style TLC|

 |Kids||$10||Disney Channel, Disney Junior, Disney XD, Nick Jr, Cartoon Network, Nickelodeon, BBC CBeebies, BabyTV, Boomerang, Discovery Kids|